BioKT/MasterMSM/examples/README.md

 --------
 * brownian_dynamics_1D: example corresponding to a one-dimensional two-state model.
 * brownian_dynamics_2D: analogous case but now in two dimensions.
+* alanine_pentapeptide: example with true MD simulation data for the simplest peptide model, generated with the Gromacs package.
 * alanine_pentapeptide: example with true MD simulation data, generated with the Gromacs package.